Apr 07, 2011 — 3 comments

-Good-Tutorials got its start in August of 2002 when it launched on an obscure subdomain with the name of "Photoshop Design".
+Zach Holman started Good-Tutorials in August of 2002 on an obscure subdomain with the name of "Photoshop Design".
 Photoshop Design was coded in PHP and utilized a MySQL database.
 It enjoyed modest success for a few months, and then in December of 2002 the site made the plunge and started adding tutorials daily.
 Needless to say, it was a smart idea.
 The fledging little site starting gaining in popularity as the major graphic websites and forums started talking about it.

 In February of 2003 it grew up and got its own domain, Good-Tutorials.com.
 It started to grow explosively from there.
 By the summer of 2003 it needed its own dedicated server.
 In November of 2003 Good-Tutorials underwent its first real redesign.
 Throughout 2004 it continued its growth and refined its methodology.

 The summer of 2005 demanded a change, however.
 The process started in May and finished in early September.
 This new version, dubbed version 3.0, was a complete rebuild.
 The only thing kept was the database, and even that underwent a lot of changes.
 It migrated from a PHP/MySQL solution to a J2EE/MySQL solution, with a Ajax-powered back end.

 During the beginning of 2006, work was started on version 4.0.
 This version brought with it a new design, many new features, and a move to a two-server setup.
 The most notable change was the move to a user system which adds a community feel to Good-Tutorials by allowing users to vote on tutorials and to keep track of tutorials they find interesting.